DP2Guard: A Lightweight and Byzantine-Robust Privacy-Preserving Federated Learning Scheme for Industrial IoT: DP2Guard Algorithms and Architecture

-To address both privacy leakage and gradient poisoning threats in FL within IIoT environments, we propose DP2Guard, a lightweight PPFL framework that enhances both privacy and robustness.
-As illustrated in Fig. \ref{Fig:flow}, DP2Guard consists of five main phases: Task Initialization, Local Model Training, Privacy-Preserving Hybrid Defense Strategy, Trust Score-based Weight Calculation and Adaptive Global Aggregation.
-The main notations used are shown in TABLE \ref{tab:notations}.
+To mitigate both privacy leakage and gradient poisoning in FL under IIoT scenarios, we propose DP2Guard, a dual-server defense framework that ensures both privacy preservation and Byzantine robustness.
+As illustrated in Fig. \ref{Fig:flow}, DP2Guard integrates gradient splitting and masking with hybrid anomaly detection to achieve secure model aggregation.